-The FY 2013 annual appropriation request is \$2,000 less than the FY 2012 estimate.
+The FY 2015 annual appropriation request is the same as the FY 2014 enacted level.
 The obligations reported below include CIRHBA activity, funded from unobligated balances carried forward from prior years.
 These funds were provided in FY 1996 and FY 1997 and remain available until expended.